HoaNguyenz/Electronic_retail/backend/Server/API.md

             ```

     **Notes**:
-    - Customers can view all their past orders and track the status of each order.
+    - Customers can view all their past orders and track the status and date of each order.
     - Each order includes a list of purchased items and their details.

 7. Reviews & Ratings